Karva Chauth (करवा चौथ) Delicacies

 - Aloo Chana Chat

-The prepartion of this delicacy varies amongst places.
-It again depends upon an individual’s taste and likings.
-Aloo Chana Chat prepared with potato and other chat items is mostly served as a starter as it is simple and easy to make.
+The preparation of this delicacy varies amongst places.
+It again depends on an individual’s taste and likings.
+Aloo Chana Chat prepared with potato and other chat items are mostly served as a starter as it is simple and easy to make.

 - Methi Puri